- CGS D: $35,000 a year for 2 or 3 years

 Terms and Conditions for Holding the Award

-- Access and review your NSERC Award Holder’s Guide and comply with the regulations governing use of the award.
+- Access and review your Tri-Agency Research Training Award Holder's Guide and comply with the regulations governing use of the award.

 - Complete an annual SGPS Progress Report Form

 - Submit the form by the deadline specified by SGPS in the annual notification email

 - Annual deadlines will vary for each NSERC Scholar depending on the anniversary of the award start date, but will fall in either August, December, or April.